 The site response analyses were conducted for the MDE/MCE ground motions using the non-linear, total-stress, soil models.
-No analysis was performed for the OBE ground motions, as the current analysis is intended to support a feasibility/conceptual study, and MDE/MCE ground motions will likely be the controlling ground motions for liquefaction and the required mitigation.
+No analysis was performed for the OBE and temporary during-construction ground motions, as the current analysis is intended to support a feasibility/conceptual study, and MDE/MCE ground motions will likely be the controlling ground motions for liquefaction and the required mitigation.

-The results of the site response analyses were used to refine the recommended PGA values, at the ground surface, used in liquefaction potential analyses at fifteen (15) facility locations.
+The results of the site response analyses were used to refine the recommended PGA values, at the ground surface, used in liquefaction potential analyses at selected facility locations along the selected Bethany Reservoir Alignment.
 Reductions in PGA values of 3 to 61% from the values used in the previous liquefaction analysis were estimated.

-8. References
+6. References